sokolj1/minimal-mistakes/_posts/2018-08-20-Communicating-Data-Stories.md

   </figcaption>
 </figure>

-The book used as the primary resource for course material is Randy Olsen's _Houston, We Have a Narrative_.
-A link to purchase can be found [here](https://www.amazon.com/Houston-We-Have-Narrative-Science/dp/022627084X) for about $15 paperback on Amazon.
+The book used for course is Randy Olsen's _Houston, We Have a Narrative_, which can be found [here](https://www.amazon.com/Houston-We-Have-Narrative-Science/dp/022627084X) for about $15 paperback.
 The author is [Scientist-turned filmmaker](http://www.randyolsonproductions.com/randy_olson/randy_olson_index.html) Randy Olsen, not [Life Epigenetics AI researcher](http://www.randalolson.com) Randy Olsen.{: .notice--info}

 ## Science and Communication: Where the Problem Lies

 Oslen's book posits scientists are prone to experience _narrative deficiency_: an insufficent understanding of narrative, or not knowing how to apply the power of storytelling to their scientific work.
-Let's identify a few issues in the science community that can be potentially mitigated with adopting narrative intuition.
+Let's identify a few issues in the science community that can be potentially mitigated with adopting a sense of narrative.

 <figure>
   <img src="/assets/communicating-data-stories/cartoon-science-communication.gif" width = "598" height = "526">